adamralph/adamralph.github.com/_posts/2013-04-27-alternate-code-for-dotnetconf-test-driving-net.md

 			.And(() => result.Should().Be(12));
 	}

-It's also quite easy to add further examples using xBehave.net using the `Example` attribute:
+It's also easy to add further examples when using xBehave.net with the `Example` attribute:

 	[Scenario]
 	[Example(8, 4, 12)]